Don't Miss Dishes - Tammany Taste Trail

-Enjoy a variety farm fresh flavors and Louisiana seafood along the Northshore Sampler trail.
+Enjoy a variety farm fresh flavors and Louisiana seafood along the Tammany Taste trail.

 The 2012 King and Queen of Louisiana seafood are none other than Keith and Nealy Frentz who share their Louisiana comfort food in a unique contemporary restaurant in Covington.
 LOLA is located in an old train depot where the food is cooked and prepared in a repurposed caboose.
-Crowds gather for lunch and dinner to experience the mouth-watering food inside of a one of a kind environment.
+Try the Louisiana sweet potato ravioli, homemade soups and lunch specials.

-Chef John Besh is well known for his restaurants in the city of New Orleans, but he also has one of his fantastic restaurants, La Provence, in the Northshore town of Lacombe.
+La Provence, in the Northshore town of Lacombe, has been crafting flavors influenced by French and contemporary Creole cuisine for more than 40 years.
+Formerly a John Besh restaurant, this french restaurant is now in owned by the Hunters who plan on keeping the La Provence tradition alive for generations to come.
 The restaurant has an antique French farmhouse atmosphere that makes you feel that you are sitting in Provence, France.
 Nearby is a large garden where they grow fresh vegetables and other ingredients that perfectly pair with the other local and seasonal ingredients on every plate.